Scale to $10M or Sell at $5M? The 2026 "Hold vs. Sell" Calculus

 Sometimes, the math says "Hold."
 Sometimes, it screams "Sell."

-3. How does a recession affect the "Hold" strategy?
-If you hold for 3 years and a recession hits in Year 2, your exit timeline likely extends by another 3–4 years (waiting for earnings to recover).
-A "3-year plan" can quickly become a "7-year sentence."
+If you hold for 3 years and a recession hits in Year 2, your exit timeline likely extends by another 3–4 years while earnings recover.
+A "3-year plan" can become a "7-year sentence."

 Previous